cnr-isti-vclab/PyMeshLab/docs/filter_list.rst

    .. raw:: html

       Apply the Catmull-Clark Subdivision Surfaces.
 Note that position of the new vertices is simply linearly interpolated.
 If the mesh is triangle based (no <a href='https://stackoverflow.com/questions/59392193'>faux edges</a>) it generates a quad mesh, otherwise it honores it the faux-edge bits</p>

+.. data:: meshing_surface_subdivision_doo_sabin

+   *MeshLab filter name*: 'Subdivision Surfaces: Doo Sabin'

+   .. raw:: html

+      Apply the DooSabin Subdivision Surfaces.
+It is a Dual approximating refinement scheme that creates a new face for each vertex, edge and face.
+On a pure quad mesh it will add non quad face for each extraordinarhy vertex in the mesh (e.g. in a cube it will add a triangular face for each corner.
+On the other hand after a refinement step all the vertices will have degree 4.</p>

+   **Parameters:**

+   ``iterations : int = 2``

+      .. raw:: html

+         <i>Iterations</i>: Number of times the model is subdivided.

 .. data:: meshing_surface_subdivision_loop